gruposantander/digital-trust-assurance-levels-specs/assurance-levels.md

 This specification uses the terms "Claim", "Claim Type", "Claims Provider","ID Token", "OpenID Provider (OP)", "Relying Party (RP)", and "UserInfo Endpoint" defined by OpenID Connect [@!OIDC]

+Other terms:

+* IAL: Identity Assurance Level
+* Assurer: Entity responsible for the verification of the level of assurance for a specific claim.

 # Request

-This specification defines a generic mechanism to request assurance level over claims using the new OPTIONAL element `ial`.
-This new element will be used inside any of the claims elements within `id_token` or `userinfo`, as specified in section 5.5 of [@!OIDC].
-It will contain one of the values of level of assurances defined by the OP.
+This specification defines a generic mechanism to request assurance level over claims using the new OPTIONAL member `ial`.
+This new member will be used as part of the claims elements within `id_token` or `userinfo`, specified in section 5.5 of [@!OIDC].
+It will contain one of the values of level of assurance defined by the OP.

 Any other member already supported by OpenID specifications remains valid, including members are defined for every claim: